Old Town Scottsdale Real Estate Market Report — August 2026

 Author: Compiled by Arizona Homes and Condos Realty.
 We intentionally do not list properties on this site … Arizona’s market changes too fast for static listing pages to remain accurate.

-When you reach out, a dedicated full-time Old Town Scottsdale Real Estate agent starts working immediately … researching both on-market and off-market opportunities, vetting HOA financials, and verifying short-term-rental rules before you write an offer.
+When you reach out, a dedicated full-time agent/broker that specializes in Old Town Scottsdale starts working immediately … researching both on-market and off-market opportunities, vetting HOA financials, and verifying short-term-rental rules before you write an offer.
 Building-level due diligence matters more here than in any other Scottsdale submarket.